danny2327/NOTWordle/README.md

 How It's Made
 ---

-Just some plain JS and CSS (using bootstrap, although mostly just for the modals)
+Good old plain JS, HTML and CSS (using bootstrap, although mostly just for the modals).

 # Changelog

+V 1.1.5
+---
+Continued adding words.

+Added Strict Mode setting.
+This allows you to enforce using all previously revealed letters (green or yellow) in any subsequent guesses.

+Minor Refactoring

+V 1.1.4
+---
+Added more words.

+If you lose, when it displays the word, it is a link to define it, in case you don't know the word.

+Minor refactoring

 V 1.1.3
 ---